OntoUML/ontouml-schema/README.md

 This section describes all fields in a OntoUML 2 model.

 - root/Model:
     An object that represents an OntoUML 2 ontology.
-Mandatory fields: constant "type": "Model", "id", "name", "authors", "elements".
-Additional fields NOT allowed.
+Mandatory fields: constant "type": "Model", "id", "name",
 - Package:
     An object representing a packge element.
 Mandatory fields: constant "type": "Package", "id", "name", "elements", "propertyAssignments".
 Additional fields NOT allowed.